miraltoufaili/Java/README.md

 # Java
-Java Example to help understand different topics
+Java examples to help coders understand different topics which I have found difficulty in as I was learning it.